ganbarodigital/go_scriptish/README.md

 Any leading and trailing whitespace will be removed from the returned string.
 This is very useful for getting results back into your Golang code!

-If the pipeline's `stdout` is empty, an empty string will be returned.
+If the pipeline's `Stdout` is empty, an empty string will be returned.

-If the pipeline didn't execute successfully, the contents of the pipeline's `stderr` will be returned.
+If the pipeline didn't execute successfully, the contents of the pipeline's `Stderr` will be returned.
 We might change this behaviour in the future.

 ## Errors